 - To run HVM virtual machines, all CPUs must have virtualization enabled.

 - It must have a consistent IP address (a static IP address on the server or a static DHCP lease).
-This also applies to the servers providing shared NFS or iSCSI storage.
+This requirement also applies to the servers providing shared NFS or iSCSI storage.

 - Its system clock must be synchronized to the pool master (for example, via NTP).

-- the CPUs of the server joining the pool must support either Intel FlexMigration or AMD Enhanced Migration.
+- The CPUs of the server joining the pool must support either Intel FlexMigration or AMD Enhanced Migration.